 Don’t ever fall for the lie that says “I can go on sinning so that grace may abound.”
 True, your sinning won’t affect God’s love for you, but it will surely affect you.
-It will enslave and kill you.
+It will hurt and kill you.
 This is not God’s will for your life.

 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 (Rom 6:1)

 Grace is no more a license to sin than electricity is a license to electrocute yourself.
-True, you can use electricity to electrocute yourself but God forbid that you would!
+True, you can use electricity to electrocute yourself but God forbid that you do!
 That’s not what it’s for.
 God created electricity so you could enjoy light and warmth and ESPN’s SportsCenter.
 Grace, like electricity is meant to bring life not death, and there is no life in sin.

 We need to see sin for what it really is.
 Sin is not some benign activity that isn’t as bad as everyone makes out.
 Sin is deadly.
 As God warned Cain, Sin is a crouching beast that desires to master you.
-Running after Sin is like poking a pit-bull with a stick.
+Running after Sin is like poking a pit-bull with a sharp stick.

 They may take our lives, but they’ll never take our freedom!

 The apostle of grace wrote much about how sin enslaves and he wasn’t just talking about sinners: “You are slaves to the one whom you obey” (Rom 6:16).
 Please understand I am not confusing a saint who occasionally stumbles and a sinner who runs after sin.
 There is a difference.
-The former finds himself doing what he doesn’t want to do; the latter is doing exactly what he wants to do.
+The former finds herself doing what she doesn’t want to do; the latter is doing exactly what he wants to do.

 If you are troubled when you sin, that’s a good sign.
-Your discomfort is evidence of the new nature and new desires God has put within you.
+Your discomfort is evidence of the new nature and desires God has put within you.
 Your heart is to please the Lord.
 But if you are untroubled when you sin – perhaps because you think grace is a license to sin – then wake up and smell the coffee.
 Something is wrong.

 For the grace of God that brings salvation has appeared to all men.
 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.
 (Tit 2:11-12)